arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/datasheet/datasheet.md

 ### General Specifications Overview

-Alvik is an educational robot car that is battery-powered and has multiple sensors and actuators, like color detection, distance, line following, accelerometers, gyroscopes and much more.
+Alvik is an educational robot that is battery-powered and has multiple sensors and actuators, like color detection, distance, line following, accelerometer, gyroscope and much more.

 ![Alvik's Main Components](assets/datasheet_main_components.png)